acm-uiuc/icpc-website/_posts/2014-10-14-fall-2014-practice-7-summary.md

 layout: post
 category: practices
 time: 8:00 PM
-description: Summary of our seventh weekly practice.
+description: Summary of our seventh weekly practice of the Fall 2014 semester.
 ---

 At today's practice, we discussed basic geometry concepts and their relation